YIO-Remote/remote-os/docker/README.md

 This Docker image builds the Buildroot toolchain,  cross compiles all required Qt projects from the [YIO-Remote Git repositories](https://github.com/YIO-Remote) and builds the SD card image for the Raspberry Pi Zero.

-Image name: `gcr.io/yio-remote/build`
+Image name: ~~`gcr.io/yio-remote/build`~~

-For now the image is publicly available in the gcr.io container registry and doesn't need to be built manually.
-Docker will automatically download it.
+~~For now the image is publicly available in the gcr.io container registry and doesn't need to be built manually.
+Docker will automatically download it.~~

+> The image is currently unavailable.
+It will be made available soon on Docker hub!

 Further documentation can be found in the documentation wiki: <https://github.com/YIO-Remote/documentation/wiki>